If you are from outside the UK, over the age of 16 and coming to study for more than 6 months, you will usually need a Student visa to study here.

 Visit the UK government webpages for the full details about the Student visa for studying in the UK.

 Please read our overseas pre-arrival guide for all the information you need before you arrive in Dundee.

 From 1 July 2021 international students can apply for the 'Graduate Visa route'.
 This is if you want to remain in the UK to work, or look for work, for two years after graduation.
 That limit is three years for doctoral students.

-The Graduate route is a different visa from the Tier 4 or student visa, and you must apply separately from inside the UK to be eligible.
+The Graduate route is a different visa from the Tier 4 or Student visa, and you must apply separately from inside the UK to be eligible.

-If you are unable to travel to the UK due to the COVID 19 pandemic, UKVI have concessions recognising the disruption to international travel.
+If you are unable to travel to the UK due to the COVID pandemic, UKVI have concessions recognising the disruption to international travel.
 To apply via the Graduate route, applicants who began their studies in autumn 2020 now have until 21 June 2021 to apply (updated from 6 April 2021).

-From outside the UK, the earliest you can apply for a visa is 6 months before you start your course.
+From outside the UK: the earliest you can apply for a visa is 6 months before you start your course.
 You’ll usually get a decision on your visa within 3 weeks.

-From inside the UK, the earliest you can apply for a visa is 3 months before your course starts.
+From inside the UK: the earliest you can apply for a visa is 3 months before your course starts.
 You must apply before your current visa expires.
 Your new course must begin within 28 days of your current visa expiring.
 You’ll usually get a decision within 8 weeks.

 You will only be able to apply for a visa once you have received your CAS.

-Your fingerprints or finger scans will be taken electronically; therefore, there will be no ink, liquid or chemicals used.
-You will also have your digital photographs taken at the same time, with the whole process taking no more than 5 minutes.
+Your fingerprints or finger scans will be taken electronically, which means no ink, liquid or chemicals are used.
+You will also have your digital photographs taken at the same time.
+The whole process should take no more than 5 minutes.